 It’s always a good idea to check with the person you’ll be meeting with, if it’s necessary for you to gather reports or quotes.
-For example, if the current plan contains Capacity Building funding which is being spent on allied health services, it is important to ask the therapist/provider to write a report that covers progress made over the life of the current plan and any recommendations for future therapies or services.
+For example, if the current plan contains Capacity Building funding which is being spent on allied health services, it is important to ask the therapist or provider to write a report that covers progress made over the life of the current plan and any recommendations for future therapies or services.
 Allow enough time for these reports to be created as well as allowing the budget to cover the cost of the reporting.

 This is also the time to review the goals in the plan.
-Have some of them been achieved and can therefore be removed?
+Have some of them been achieved with current supports and can therefore be removed?
 This is more likely with children.
 Are there new goals to work towards in the next plan that need to be identified?
-Perhaps nothing much has changed and nothing new is needed, so the goals can remain the same.
+If nothing much has changed and nothing new is needed, so the goals can remain the same.

 Plan management style

 Many people entered the NDIS with the NDIA managing the plan (also called Agency Managed).
-Over time, as people have gained confidence with the NDIS and now understand much better how it all works, many have moved away from having the plan Agency Managed to either Plan Management or Self-Management.
+Over time, many have moved to either plan management or self-management.
 Each reassessment meeting provides the opportunity to review this decision and change your management style.
 Learn more about NDIS plan management and plan managers.

 When will the new plan arrive?

-Once a plan reassessment meeting has been held, a new plan should be available to the participant from the date the old plan expires.
-The Agency has come a long way from the days of there being long gaps between plans, which left participants in limbo with no funding to pay for support.
-As does often happen now, if the current plan expires and a new plan is not ready to implement, the NDIA will automatically extend the current plan for up to 12 months, at the same funding level.
-This means current funding will automatically continue until the new plan is finalised, so there won’t be any gaps in funding or supports.
+Once the NDIS plan reassessment meeting has been held, a new plan should be available to the participant from the date the old plan expires.
+If the current NDIS plan expires and a new NDIS plan is not ready to implement, the NDIA will automatically extend the current plan for up to 12 months, at the same funding level.
+This means the current funding will automatically continue until the new NDIS plan is finalised, so there won’t be any gaps in funding or supports.